GiuseppeRotondo03/GiuseppeRotondo03.github.io/README.md

 - My LinkedIn profile: [Giuseppe Rotondo](https://www.linkedin.com/in/giuseppe-rotondo-6b222a1b1/)

 ## #Skills
-- Able to make a game mechanics from multiple ideas and make a GDD
-- Able to design and prototype a level following the Game Design team request
-- Able to update the level thanks to player and / or game Design team feedback
 - Unity3D, Unreal Engine 5.
 More here: [Software and how I used them](https://github.com/GiuseppeRotondo03/GiuseppeRotondo03.github.io/blob/main/List%20of%20Programs%20that%20i%20know.pdf)
 - BluePrint Visual Scripting, C++, C#
 - Solo & Team working